HomeTrue North Blog

 Located at the centre of Assiniboine Park, the zoo is just a few minutes from downtown Winnipeg.
 The zoo houses numerous animal species in environments resembling their natural habitat.
 It is definitely one of the most fun things to do in Winnipeg.

-Popular exhibits include the polar bears in Journey to Churchill, Aunt Sally's Farm, Toucan Ridge, Kinsmen Discovery Centre, and Animals of Asia.
-McFeetors Heavy Horse Centre, Grasslands & Boreal Forests, and Shirley Richardson Butterfly Garden are also major zoo attractions.
+Popular exhibits include the polar bears in Journey to Churchill, Aunt Sally's Farm, Toucan Ridge, and Animals of Asia.
+McFeetors Heavy Horse Centre and Grasslands & Boreal Forests are also major zoo attractions.

 Numerous gift shops, playgrounds, and restaurants dot the zoo, making it more enjoyable for families with kids.
 There are a few unique playgrounds including Aunt Sally's Farm, where kids can play alongside different species of live goats.